 This study will examine the determinants of local Japanese government involvement in decentralized international cooperation by taking an actor-specific approach to three outstanding cases: Shiga Prefecture, Kitakyushu City, and Yokohama City.
-It will look beneath the aggregate relationships to more qualitative evidence of localized motives for Japanese cooperation with developing countries. © 2014 by the Regents of the University of California.
+It will look beneath the aggregate relationships to more qualitative evidence of localized motives for Japanese cooperation with developing countries.

 Showing items related by title, author, creator and subject.